kgdunn/pid-book/process-monitoring/shewhart-charts.rst

 A :index:`Shewhart chart <pair: Shewhart chart; process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, monitors that a process variable remains on target and within given upper and lower limits.
 It is a monitoring chart for *location*.
 It answers the question whether the variable's :index:`location <single: location (process monitoring)>` is stable over time.
 It does not track anything else about the measurement, such as its standard deviation.
 Looking ahead: :ref:`we show later <monitoring_shewart_chart_slugishness>` that a pure Shewhart chart needs extra rules to help monitor the location of a variable effectively.

 The defining characteristics of a Shewhart chart are: a target, upper and lower control limits (:index:`UCL <single: upper control limit>` and :index:`LCL <single: lower control limit>`).
 These action limits are defined so that no action is required as long as the variable plotted remains within the limits.
-In other words a special cause is not likely present if the points remain the UCL and LCL.
+In other words a special cause is not likely present if the points remain within the UCL and LCL.

 Derivation using theoretical parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~